TABLE OF CONTENTS

 Replacement instructions

-Unwrap existing bar tape
+Remove existing bar tape

-Remove electrical tape and discard.
+3. Remove the electrical tape and discard.

 If desired, the sprint shift buttons can be moved to the tops of bars or another preferred location before re-wrapping the bars.

-Pay careful attention to the direction/pattern of the bar tape wrap at the brake hood and handle bar interface.
+Pay careful attention to the direction/pattern of the bar tape wrap at the brake hood and handlebar interface.
 You will need to repeat this orientation when finishing the installation.

 Installing the new bar tape